eProsima/Fast-DDS-docs/docs/fastdds/transport/interfaces.rst

 The reason for this is that a matching remote external locator would then (most likely) be effectively ignored, as no network interface would be able to reach it according to its network mask.

-Netmask filtering can be enabled both via C++ API or XML configuration:
+Netmask filtering can be enabled at participant level both via C++ API or XML configuration:

 .. tabs::